Dhamma wheel

 How to use the Tipitaka site

-Click on the (+) sign in the left frame and the Tree will open up showing links to Books.
+Click on any folder in the left panel and the Tree will open up showing links to Books.
 Click further to navigate into each book, chapter and section.

-When you click on the selected Section, that page will open in the right frame.
+When you click on the selected Section, that page will open in the right panel.

 Text in [ Blue color fonts] indicates a foot note